goatslacker/alt/docs/lifecycleListeners.md

 ## Deserialize

 `deserialize` is called before the store's state is deserialized.
 This occurs whenever the store's state is being set to an existing snapshot/bootstrap data.
 Here you can perform any final tasks you need to before the snapshot/bootstrap data is set on the store such as mapping the data to model objects, or converting data an external source like a JSON API into a format the store expects.
 Deserialize takes in a parameter that is an object of snapshot/bootstrap data and must return the data to be set to the store's state.
+If nothing is returned, then the data from the snapshot is set to the store's state.
 See the [serialization](serialization.md) for an example.

-**Deserialize expects a return value or an error will be thrown if one is not present.**

 ```js
 class Store {